MikeTannenbaum/digital-garden-jekyll-template/_notes/how I use digital tools.md

 ---
 > Collecting my use cases so that I know for what I'm designing

-## Second Brain / Personal Knowledge Management / #PKM / Tools for Thought
+## Second Brain / Personal Knowledge Management / #on/PKM / Tools for Thought
 ### Whatever it's called, here's how I use it:

 - Capture thoughts and write ideas